Muni Valley 牟尼沟

 Muni Valley is the name of a long valley that sits to the south side of Mount Zhaga.
 This beautiful valley and the Tibetan farming communities make for a great visit.
 Within the valley there are two scenic areas, Er Dao Hai and Zhaga Waterfall.
 Each scenic area requires a ticket to enter or you can purchase a combo ticket that will give you entrance into both places.

-We offer guided Muni Valley experiences starting at 80 USD per person which includes guide services, transportation, and entrance to one or both of the scenic areas.
+Our Muni Valley experiences include guide services, transportation, and entrance to one or both of the scenic areas.
 Our guides share insights into the the environmental and cultural elements of the region to educate the traveler and allow for a more immersive experience.

 Er Dao Hai Scenic Area is a nice 5km loop that contains forests, lakes, and a thermal spring at the highest point in the park.
 Many locals in Songpan advertise it as a hot spring but we would not go so far as to call the water hot.
 It is a thermal spring so the water remains the same temperature year round, but it is only about 20 degrees Celsius.
 It is not uncommon to find Songpan locals enjoying a picnic in the park or soaking their feet in the thermal spring at the top.
 There are other geological features in this park such as the “bull’s nose” which is very near the thermal springs.
 This feature is caused by water and mineral deposits that are forced from underground.